Norton Logo

 Norton Motorcycles Logo 1921

-The company resumed production of motorcycles after World War I. The logo of this period is shown as the most delicate and elegant of all.
+The company resumed motorcycle production after World War I. The logo of this period is shown as the most delicate and elegant of all.
 This is due to the small flow of bikes going on sale.
-There was a queue for them, as most of the products went to the state order.
+There was a queue for them, as most of the products had been allocated to the state order.

 1932 – 1961